 Have you ever scrambled to pull together items needed to complete your taxes too close to the deadline?
 I certainly have, and I know I am not the only one.

 This time of year is dreaded by many Americans, not only because of potential additional tax owed, but because of the coordination and organization required.
 This sometimes results in bit of procrastination of this annual task.

 If this describes your approach to tax time, consider putting a positive spin on it this year by viewing it as an opportunity.
-In the four years I’ve worked in wealth management, I’ve learned how important it is to keep financial data organized.
+Working with clients, I’ve learned how important it is to keep financial data organized.
 As you collect this year’s tax forms and receipts, I urge you to take some time to get the rest of your finances in order.

 Get your balance sheet in order